Different glazing types and their uses is quite a complex subject but I hope that we can

 Loo Window Glass: Yes you read right and yes we are trying to put you off it!

-Anti-Reflective Glass: To start with, the base glass stock has a lower iron content and so is clearer than standard glass – this is called “water white glass”.
+Anti-Reflective Glass: To start with, the base glass stock has a lower iron content and so is clearer than standard glass – this is called water white glass .
 The improved glass base is then treated with a coating which aids the passage of light meaning that less light is reflected.
 The coating process was originally developed for NASA.
 The finished product offers crystal clear colour transmission and a virtually invisible, anti-reflective surface for truly amazing clarity.
-The reflectance of our anti-reflective glass is less than 1%.
+The reflectance of our anti-reflective glass is around 1%.
+Please be aware that 1% is still something and you will still sometimes see reflections from certain directions in certain lighting conditions

 So far, we’ve only covered clarity and optical quality, now there’s another whole subject: the blocking of harmful UV light.
 Watercolours, old photographs, many prints and other types of artwork will fade in UV light.